Servatom/Notion-DiscordBot/README.md

 **Setup Procedure:**<br>
   a)<a href=https://github.com/Servatom/Notion-DiscordBot/tree/main/GoogleDrive_Setup>Follow the README file located here</a>
   b)Move the ```credentials.json``` file and ```token.json``` to the ```creds``` folder in the Bot folder<br>
   c)Now go to google drive and create a folder.
-The link of folder will be something like  this https://drive.google.com/drive/folders/<CODE><br>
+The link of folder will be something like  this https://drive.google.com/drive/folders/ID <br>

-  d)Note the <CODE> down.
+  d)Note the ID down.
 This will be the id of the folder where all files will be stored.
 Also share the folder accordingly<br>

 f)Now on the terminal of your machine: